John-E-Davidson72/John-E-Davidson72/README.md

-Hi, I’m @John-E-Davidson72
+-Hi, I’m @John Davidson
-I’m interested in Python, Flask, SQLAlchemy, Numpy, Matplotlib, Scikit-Learn & Bootstrap I’m currently learning Azure, Docker, Dash & dabbling in JS I’m looking to collaborate on interesting Python projects How to reach me john.davidson.ctr@hotmail.co.uk
+-I’m interested in Python, Flask, SQLAlchemy, Numpy, Matplotlib, Scikit-Learn & Bootstrap -I’m currently learning Azure, Docker, Dash & dabbling in JS -I’m looking to collaborate on interesting Python projects -How to reach me john.davidson.ctr@hotmail.co.uk

 <!---
 John-E-Davidson72/John-E-Davidson72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.